vlbthambawita/pyra-pip/README.md

 # pyra-pytorch

-### This is a package suporting Pytorch datasets.
+### This is a package supporting Pytorch datasets.
 This implementation is based on the augmentation method discussed in the paper "Pyramid-Focus-Augmentation: Medical Image Segmentation with Step-Wise Focus" ([PDF](https://arxiv.org/pdf/2012.07430v1.pdf)) and the original github repository: [PYRA](https://vlbthambawita.github.io/PYRA/).